Unity-Technologies/ml-agents/docs/Installation-Windows.md

 ```

 This will complete the installation of all the required Python packages to run ML-Agents.
-Sometimes the installation will get stuck, in which case you can use Ctrl+C to stop the installation and try again.

 ## (Optional) Step 4: GPU Training using ML-Agents

-GPU is not required to use v0.3 for ML-Agents, and using it won't speed up the training a lot with the current implementation of ML-Agents.
+GPU is not required for ML-Agents and won't speed up the PPO algorithm a lot during training(but something in the future will benefit from GPU).
 This is a guide for advanced users who want to train using GPUs.
 Additionally, you will need to check if your GPU is CUDA compatible.
 Please check Nvidia's page [here](https://developer.nvidia.com/cuda-gpus).

 As of ML-Agents v0.3, only CUDA v9.0 and cuDNN v7.0.5 is supported.

 ### Install Nvidia CUDA toolkit

 [Download](https://developer.nvidia.com/cuda-toolkit-archive) and install the CUDA toolkit 9.0 from Nvidia's archive.
 The toolkit includes GPU-accelerated libraries, debugging and optimization tools, a C/C++ (Step Visual Studio 2017) compiler and a runtime library and is needed to run ML-Agents.
 In this guide, we are using version 9.0.176 (https://developer.nvidia.com/compute/cuda/9.0/Prod/network_installers/cuda_9.0.176_win10_network-exe)).

 Before installing, please make sure you __close any running instances of Unity or Visual Studio__.